 Safari + accommodations: Departure Horns Udde shared 4-man cottage 800kr p.p.
 (2-man cottage 1150kr pp)

 Departure (reservations recommended) dates: Saturdays and Sundays 10am from 17 April to 6 June and 7 August-31 October.
 Other dates and days available upon agreement.

 If the weather prevents us from venturing into open seas, we will remain in the archipelago and include a visit to Västervik’s renowned (sjömärke Spårö Båk)

 Private tours, including conference groups can be arranged.

-Article sponsored by Västervik - Sweden's most beautiful archipelago.
+This article was produced by The Local and sponsored by Västervik - Sweden's most beautiful archipelago.